Frankie Manning:

 anderson@temple.edu

-And please consider asking your local bookstore to stock the book.
+Please consider asking your local bookstore to stock the book.

 TOP